chrisemunt/mg_web/README.md

 ## Things for the future...

-* The ability to handle request and response payloads that exceed the maximum DB Server string size.
+* The ability to handle request payloads that exceed the maximum DB Server string size.
-* The ability to stream response data using DB Server 'Write' commands.
 * The ability to specify more than one DB Server per web path for the purpose of fail-over in the event of the primary DB Server becoming unavailable.

 ## License